ADOPT A ROAD PROGRAM!

 This program requires a volunteer group or individual to pick up litter and recyclables along both sides of an adopted road segment (right-of-way).
 This program creates a partnership of citizens and local government to promote civic pride and preserve our clean environment by eliminating roadside litter.
 Help improve the appearance of Montgomery County and decrease the amount of debris/trash that washes into the Chesapeake Bay and its tributaries!

 AAR members are required to perform clean-up efforts at their adopted road as needed, with a minimum of six major cleanings per year (the equivalent of ever other month) and to report these cleanings to our office.
 Cleanings are scheduled by each individual group at their convenience.
 For more information view the program application above.
 There is no time limit to how long a volunteer can adopt a road and can retire at anytime by notifying our office.

 Rustic roads have been classified as either Rural or Rural Rustic Roads by legislation.
 These roads are narrow, low volume roads intended primarily for local, agricultural use, as designated by the Maryland-National Capital Park and Planning Commission (M-NCPPC).
 This classification restricts the type of maintenance that can be performed on these roads so that the rural character can be maintained.
 Cick Here for a complete list of Rustic Roads.
 Click Here to see a list of Rustic Roads in Montgomery County.

-Fill out the application and either mail, email or fax to the Community Outreach Office
+Fill out the application and either mail, email or fax it to the Community Outreach office.

 To request an application by mail or for more information, please contact the Community Outreach office at: